kernelwernel/Unabomber-manifesto/README.md

 - Update your system with `sudo dnf/apt/pacman/yum update -y` depending on your distro (unless you're on windows, scrub)
 - Download Git | [link](https://git-scm.com/downloads)

-> It's recommended to compile the `.tex` file yourself (since malware can be injected in them).
+> It's recommended to compile the `.tex` file yourself (since .pdf files can be injected with malware).
 But if you're too lazy or if you're on windows, you can directly open the `Manifesto.pdf` in the root directory of the repository.
 However, if you don't want to take any risks then make sure to download the following software.

 - Download Perl (It should be already installed if you're using linux, their download page indicates if you have it installed so it's worth checking before skipping this part | [link](https://www.perl.org/get.html)
 - Download pip (It's not preinstalled in every distro, but it's most likely already available in yours) | [link](https://www.tecmint.com/install-pip-in-linux/)